hashicorp/terraform-provider-scaffolding-framework/README.md

 # Terraform Provider Scaffolding (Terraform Plugin Framework)

 _This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
-The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk), can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
+The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk) can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
 See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._

 This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
 It is intended as a starting point for creating Terraform providers, containing:

-- A resource, and a data source (`internal/provider/`),
+- A resource and a data source (`internal/provider/`),
 - Examples (`examples/`) and generated documentation (`docs/`),
 - Miscellaneous meta files.